 “Lavender pairs really well with rich and fatty foods (chicken, turkey, lamb, salmon or tuna) because it cuts through and lifts the overall flavor,” says Claire Cheney, founder of New England spice purveyor Curio Spice Co.

-So, now that we’ve learned a little bit about lavender, let’s start planning where to visit one, two or several of these amazing lavender farms in the United States!
+So, now that we’ve learned all about lavender, let’s start planning where to visit one of these enchanting lavender farms in the U.S.!

-10 Enchanting Lavender Farms to Visit in the U.S.
+10 Must Visit Enchanting Lavender Farms in the U.S.

 Purple Haze Lavender